jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/c6168762-5188-4a8d-a947-bf6ee69742bb)

-## Intergrate with SaaS Security Posture
+## integrate with SaaS Security Posture

 ↩️ I do not have experience with the below but I have included this for awareness